Ready to learn more?

 Access control provides a quick and easy way for event planners to restrict attendee access into certain areas and even at certain times by encoding the rights to those areas onto the badge before the show.
 For example, if the show floor is only open to exhibitors from 7:00am-9:00am, access control pods with attendants can be set up at the show floor entrance and attendees will be required to scan their badge before entering.
 Therefore, if an attendee scans their badge at 8:00am, the screen on the pod will turn red for access denied and the attendant will have to tell the attendee that only exhibitors are allowed on the show floor before 9:00am.
 This allows for quick and easy monitoring of certain areas and makes things like VIP areas and restricted showtimes easy to implement.

 When it comes to personalization, nothing is more powerful than a mobile event app; the main benefit being most attendees already have their own device to access it on.
 A mobile app with a robust toolset often ends up paying for itself.
-Here’s just a few ways to incorporate a mobile app at your next event:
+Here are just a few ways to incorporate a mobile app at your next event:

-First and foremost, a mobile app is where you can house all of the important information about your event, from the complete program and speaker bios, to your venue floor plan and exhibitor directory.
+First and foremost, a mobile app is where you can house all of the important information about your event, from the complete program and speaker bios to your venue floor plan and exhibitor directory.
 With features like the social media activity feed, you can keep attendees engaged within the app.
 No need to visit their dedicated social media apps to share content around the event.

 When your app connects seamlessly to your event management software, you can import your entire program.
 If you make any changes to your agenda, those updates will be reflected in the app as well.
 You can also give users the ability to build their own event agenda that they can easily refer back to, eliminating the need for them to flip through paper programs.

 With private in-app messaging and an attendee directory, attendees can connect with each other easily.
-An app with matchmaking capabilities can also enhance the networking experience by pairing up like-minded attendees, as well as find places for them to meet one-on-one.
+An app with matchmaking capabilities can also enhance the networking experience by pairing up like-minded attendees, as well as finding places for them to meet one-on-one.

 Keep attendees engaged during speaker sessions by including live polling and interactive Q&A features in your mobile app.
 Not only will attendees be more focused when they can use their smartphones to be part of the conversation, but speakers will be able to connect with attendees on a more personal level.

-Since attendees have their devices on them at all times, sending out alerts, updates and announcements via push notifications can be the most efficient way to communicate with them as a whole. iBeacons that send more localized and specific notifications is also a great way to connect when them on a more personal level.
+Since attendees have their devices on them at all times, sending out alerts, updates and announcements via push notifications can be the most efficient way to communicate with them as a whole. iBeacons that send more localized and specific notifications are also a great way to connect when them on a more personal level.

 Finally, apps are great revenue generators when you offer sponsors and exhibitors monetization options, such as sponsored push notifications and exhibitor listings.